In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 Here are a few reasons why WordPress keeps showing Unavailable message(s) – after it has finished updating its Core package.

-- Slow-loading sites can create Server-response issues, which can cause Unavailability issues in WordPress sites.
+• Slow-loading sites can create server-response issues, which can cause unavailability issues on WordPress sites.

-- If your site’s hosting memory is Full, you may experience Unavailability issues in WordPress.
-Log into hosting cPanel for more information, or contact your hosting support channel.
+• If your site’s hosting memory is Full, you may experience WordPress unavailability issues.
+Log into your hosting cPanel for more information, or contact your hosting support channel.

-- There is a race condition in WordPress – causing WordPress think some updates need completion.
-Such scenarios occur when too many updates are manually initiated or interrupted while WordPress is running automatic updates.
-In this case, a race condition refers to a case when a system or CMS struggles to get multiple actions done while their status, priority, or management creates Technical confusion.
+• WordPress has a race condition, which causes WordPress to think some updates need completion.
+Such scenarios occur when too many updates are manually initiated or interrupted while WordPress runs automatic updates.
+In this case, a race condition refers to when a system or CMS struggles to get multiple actions done while their status, priority, or management creates Technical confusion.

-- Updating multiple assets at a Time can cause WordPress conflicts.
-For example – if more than one update is initiated, WordPress can fall into conflict issues, which gives Unavailability
+• Updating multiple assets at once can cause WordPress conflicts.
+If more than one update is initiated, WordPress can experience conflict issues, which can cause unavailability.

 Let’s learn how to fix WordPress showing unavailability messages.